greymd/teip/README.md

                      newlines
     -V, --version    Prints version information
-    -z               Line delimiter is NUL instead of a newline --csv            -f specifies field numbers of CSV which follows RFC 4180 instead of white-space separated fields
+    -z               Line delimiter is NUL instead of a newline --csv            -f interprets <list> as field number of a CSV according to RFC 4180, instead of white-space separated fields
 ```

 ## Getting Started